jazzband/pathlib2/docs/pathlib2.rst

    If *missing_ok* is true, :exc:`FileNotFoundError` exceptions will be ignored (same behavior as the POSIX ``rm -f`` command).

-   .. versionchanged:: 3.8
-      The *missing_ok* parameter was added.

 .. method:: Path.write_bytes(data)